LuciusofLegend/QuotaOverhaul/README.md

 # Features

 ### Quota Variables
 You can configure the starting quota, minimum increase, increase steepness and randomness multiplier (these are internal variables in vanilla).
-Inspiration:  Quota Tweaks by mrov.

 ### Player Count Scaling
 The quota increases the more players you have.
 This should make high player counts more balanced.
 The scaling is always based on the highes number of concurrent players seen during that quota, to avoid exploits.
 Very configurable.